bbc/radiodns-ruby/README.md

    checks for mandatory parameters but not if the parameters themselves conform to the spec (e.g. pa should be between 0 and 1023)

- - return an appropriate error if DNS look-up does not resolve to CNAME.